 Date palms in a Draa Valley oasis

-You'll return to Rissani this morning for a visit to the Maison Touareg bazaar and cultural center.
+You'll return to Rissani this morning to visit the Maison Touareg bazaar and cultural center.
 Learn about the tribes in this area and about the symbolism of the spectacular carpets they weave.
 There are plenty of other authentic handicrafts to haggle for as well, including jewelry, leather, and pewter.
 From there, you'll travel west through vast desert plains, mountain peaks, and acacia forests, encountering tribes along the way.

 Ait Benhaddou